-Free First Time Central Heating Grants
+What are First Time Central Heating Grants (FTCH)?

 This is one of the government heating grants schemes funded by utility companies.
 The First Time Central Heating grants are part of the Energy Company Obligation (ECO) which is designed to help vulnerable households gain access to central heating.